-In summary, there is consistent evidence from experimental studies with rats and rabbits for both tellurium dioxide and the read-across substance tellurium, that tellurium dioxide causes developmental toxicity after gestational exposure or exposure to weanling rats at doses not or only slightly toxic to dams.
-Most relevant effects caused by tellurium dioxide are severe malformations, i.e. hydrocephalus, and pup lethality.
+In summary, there is consistent evidence from experimental studies with rats and rabbits for both tellurium and the read-across substance tellurium dioxide, that tellurium causes developmental toxicity after gestational exposure or exposure to weanling rats at doses not or only slightly toxic to dams.
+Most relevant effects caused by tellurium are severe malformations, i.e. hydrocephalus, and pup lethality.
 Considering these effects are severe, consistent, and relevant for humans, classification for developmental toxicity in Category 1B is proposed.